Decorated marked surfaces II: Intersection numbers and dimensions of Homs: Introduction

 The paper is organized as follows.
-In Section~\ref{Sec:2}, we review the background materials.
+In Section~\ref{Sec:2}, we review background materials.
 In Section~\ref{Sec:3}, we prove a first formula for spherical objects under Assumption~\ref{ass}.
 In Section~\ref{Sec:4}, we show that one can identify all sets of reachable spherical objects from different triangulations in a canonical way.
-This enable us to generalize the first formula to all cases and we will also prove a second formula as a byproduct.
-In Appendix~\ref{app:A}, we establish some frameworks of string model for the 3-Calabi-Yau categories from decorated marked surfaces.
+This enables us to generalize the first formula to all cases and we also prove a second formula as a byproduct.
+In Appendix~\ref{app:A}, we develop the graded string model, which is independent with the rest of the paper.
 The key result here is the calculations of a type of morphisms between (spherical) objects and the compositions of these morphisms.
-This appendix also serves as a technical section for the prequel \cite{Q}.
+This appendix also serves as a technical section for the prequel \cite{QQ}.